Published on April 27th, 2015 | by Ruben0

 Some añadas are labeled Palo Cortado.
 Others, like this one, are named Oloroso but their production method is always the same.
 It’s merely an olifactory classification and an evaluation of the thickness and body of the wine at the time of bottling.

 Oloroso Añada 1964 (22%, Gonzalez Byass, 2920 btl.)

 A fairly bright and orange-tinted colour, with brown hues and very little reds.

 Nose: a very forthcoming nose, it doesn’t need much time to win you over.
 Very wide and aromatic.
-Sweetish notes of soft caramel and sweet vanilla, evolving towards warm, exotic woods (think cedar or …).
-Also echoes of dates, but in a way that lacks their sweetness.
+Sweetish hints of soft caramel and sweet vanilla, evolving towards warm, exotic woods (think cedar or …).
+Also echoes of dates, but lacking their sweetness, if that makes sense.
 Pecan nuts, even pecan pie.
 Some buttery notes.
 Shows some rather smoky hints too, from the wood no doubt.
 Subtle exotic spices as well.
 Very enticing and hugely complex.